Alwurts/alejandrowurts/_posts/2018-07-26-my-first-website.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/website-screenshot.png){: .align-center}

-By the way I'm very happy to tell you that this whole post including editing and adding the image was done from my android phone, more on that on another blog post.
+By the way I'm very happy to tell you that this whole post including editing and adding the image was done from my android phone, if you have ever tried to use git from a phone you know is a pain in the ass but with some compromises donde I was able to find a way, more on that on another blog post.

-If you got through all this post thank you for doing so and expect more posts about things that interest me (mostly technology).
+If you got through all this post thank you for doing so and expect more posts about technology making in general as well as the ocasional short travel blog.